mariuschicinas/PoC/README.md

 ----
 ### Notes:
 Because the clusters are POC , such as Redis ports and Mysql port are not open to the host.
 All containers are in separate VMs, because the meaning of the cluster is not just to repicate data but high availability and redundancy.
-The Vagrantfiles are separated for every stack, because the services want resources and will be very heavy for the system recuirements to have 8 running VMs.
+The Vagrantfiles are separated for every stack, because the services want resources and will be very heavy for the system requirements to have 8 running VMs.

 For the clusters is used Virtualbox so they can be tested on local environment.
 All Vagrantfiles are with different configuration to expose different provisioning scenarios.
-Docker network was not used on purpose.
+Docker network fo some of them was not used on purpose.
 There are ansible roles from Ansible Galaxy just to show how they can be used.
 All custom roles contains only the nessessary folders.
 The Ansible is written with different tasks and modules to show how they can be used.
 For Redis cluster is added desibled role which can be used from DevOps engineers to debug and test easily with the Linux tools.